Bilkim/Sorting-ALgorithms/README.md

 # Sorting-ALgorithms
 Handling large datasets using different sorting algorithms in python

+# Run the Mystery Sorting file
+This file creates csv files that have been sorted using merge sort algorithm and are saved in the Individual and Final folders
 ```
 cd Mystery_Sorting
 ```

-# Run the Mystery Sorting file
 ```
 python mystery_sorting.py
 ```